lgactna/thesis-compile/md/_FSIDI submission.md

 The list of subservices supported by the AKF Windows agent is described in **!tbl:akf-applications** below.
 Although only three subservices are implemented, each subservice is an example of a distinct design pattern that could be easily adapted to implement other application-specific functionality.
 (Support for specific applications, such as Thunderbird or Firefox, has already been explored and implemented in prior works.)

-*!tbl:akf-applications|Implemented subservices for the AKF Windows agent|0.2,0.2,0.6*
+*!tbl:akf-applications|Implemented subservices for the AKF Windows agent|l,l,l*

 | Subservice  | Dependencies                                                            | Features                                                                                                                                   |
 | ----------- | ----------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------ |